mjc-school/MJC-School/stage #2.5/module #3 Spring Core/#1. Spring pros and cons/content.md

 1. **Complexity**: Working with Spring is more complex.
 It requires a lot of expertise.
 If you have not used Spring before, first you will have to learn.
 The learning curve is also difficult, so if you have not a lot of development experience, it is difficult to learn.
 2. **Parallel Mechanism**: It provides multiple options to developers.
-These options create confusion to developers that which feature to use and which to not and wrong decisions may lead to significant delays.
+These options create confusion to developers: which feature to use and which to not and wrong decisions may lead to significant delays.
 3. **No Specific Guidelines**: It does not care about XSS or cross-site scripting.
 With this in mind, we need to figure out ways on how to stop hackers from infiltrating your application yourself.
-4. **High Learning Curve**: If you have not development experience in the field, it would be quite difficult to learn It is difficult due to new programming methods.